 The City of Providence will celebrate with fireworks, food, music, and more at India Point Park on July 4th.
 Details from the Department of Arts, Culture, + Tourism:

-PROVIDENCE, RI – Mayor Jorge O. Elorza, the City of Providence Department of Art, Culture + Tourism and the Providence Tourism Council are pleased to announce the City’s annual Independence Day Celebration will be held at India Point Park on Monday, July 4th beginning at 4:30pm.
-This expanded event will feature family friendly activities, a bike parade and valet, live entertainment, and a fireworks display.
+Mayor Jorge O. Elorza, the City of Providence Department of Art, Culture + Tourism and the Providence Tourism Council are pleased to announce the City’s annual Independence Day Celebration will be held at India Point Park on Tuesday, July 4th 2017 beginning at 7PM.
+The event will feature family fun, a bike parade and valet, live entertainment and a fireworks display.
 This event is free and open to the public.

-“The City’s Independence Day Celebration is a highlight of the summer season here in Providence,” said Mayor Elorza.
-“I look forward to joining visitors and residents from all of our neighborhoods at India Point Park to celebrate the Fourth of July at this family-friendly, free event and our signature fireworks display.”
+“The City’s Independence Day Celebration is a highlight of the summer season in our Creative Capital,” Said Mayor Elorza.
+“I look forward to joining visitors and residents at India Point Park to celebrate the Fourth of July at this family-friendly, free event and our signature fireworks display.”

 - Spectators are asked to be aware of their surroundings.
 If you see a suspicious person, object or vehicle in the park, please report the sighting to (401) 272-3121 or notify nearby law enforcement personnel.

 - Do not store or leave any personal items, backpacks, or packages unattended in the park.

 - Bags may be subject to random search.